NobleChivalry/Past-Projects/README.md

 9) Mock Portfolio HTML & CSS: After having learned the basics of HTML (semantics of a page) and CSS (styling of a page), I was assigned to create a mock portfolio for this project.
 W3C was used in order to validate that my HTML and CSS files were well-formed, while AChecker was used in order to validate that my webpage passed accessibility guidelines.

 10) Completing Webpage JS & TS: For this project, I was provided a website written in HTML and CSS.
 My task was to program in JavaScript and TypeScript in order to do some computations and fill out the missing parts of the website.

+11) Computing Matching Tokens Python: For this project, I was assigned to create various programs that ran through command line arguments.
+PartA.py consists of a function that tokenizes a text file, a function that maps each token to their frequencies in the text file, and a function that prints out the tokens with their corresponding frequencies.
+PartB.py consists of a function that returns the number of tokens that two files share, utilizing some of the functions from PartA.py.